 Renting cars or scooters in Taiwan:

 Taiwan is the scooter capitol of the world.
 Driving a scooter is dangerous, but scooters are fun.
+You can stop pretty much anywhere on the side of the road easily and take photos and enjoy the scenery.
 They are also pretty easy to learn how to operate; if you can already drive a car and/or ride a bike, picking up riding a moped shouldn’t be that hard.
 There’s not much better of way to experience Taiwan than cruising down the streets like everyone else with the wind blowing in your face.
 However, if you are afraid that scooters are dangerous, I would suggest renting a car.

 Many people have written about getting a driver’s license before.
 Here is the one we have found most helpful:http://www.tealit.com/article_categories.php?section=transportation&article=drivers_license